 Now open the R markdown script

-systemPipeVARseq.Rmdin your R IDE (e.g. nvim-r or RStudio) and
+systemPipeVARseq.Rmdin your R IDE (e.g. vim-r or RStudio) and

 run the workflow as outlined below.

-system("hostname") # should return name of a compute node starting with i or c getwd() # checks current working directory of R session dir() # returns content of current working directory
+system("hostname") # should return the computer name or cluster name getwd() # checks current working directory of R session dir() # returns content of current working directory

 systemPipeR package needs to be loaded to perform the analysis steps shown in